frankcohen/ReflectionsOS/Experiments/Gesture_Sensing_Accelerometer/Gesture_Sensing_Experiment.md

 Settings in Accelerometer.h control the types of gestures, the number of templates for each gesture type, the number of frames, and the template duration.

 MOM uses these matching algorithms:

+- Dynamic Time Warping (DTW), identifies distance between two sequences of equal length.
+The min() function finds the minimum of three values, and the distance() function calculates the Euclidean distance between two points in the sequences.
+The setup() function initializes Serial communication and calculates the DTW distance for two example sequences (seq1 and seq2).
+Finally, the DTW distance is printed to the Serial monitor.

+Unused:

 - Sum of averages, chooses the gesture type with the overall highest average matching ratio.
 Ratio must be 55% or higher to be selected.